'We need help': Haiti's interim leader requests US troops - News Break

 One of those lawmakers, Rosemond Pradel, told the AP that Joseph “is neither qualified nor has the legal right” to lead the country.

-Joseph, who assumed leadership with the backing of police and the military, said he was "not interested in a power struggle.”
+Joseph expressed dismay that others would try to take advantage of Moïse’s murder for political gain.

+“I’m not interested in a power struggle,” said Joseph, who assumed leadership with the backing of police and the military.
 “There’s only one way people can become president in Haiti.
-And that’s through elections,” he said
+And that’s through elections.”

 Meanwhile, more details emerged about what increasingly resembled a murky, international conspiracy: a shootout with gunmen holed up in a foreign embassy, a private security firm operating out of a warehouse in Miami and a cameo sighting of a Hollywood star.